 Vancouver.
 The Grouse Grind was closed.
 We hiked it anyway.

 After dropping out and moving to California, the three of us—Patrick, John, and I—lived and worked out of a two-bedroom apartment at 701 Webster Street, Palo Alto.
 We called the company /dev/finance inc. and the product /dev/payments in homage to the Posix device naming convention.
 The legal corporation name was SlashDevSlashFinance inc. on account of Delaware corporate registry being unable to name companies with the forward slash '/'.
+All three of us programmed in the Dvorak — QWERTY ⌘ keyboard on Apple hardware.
+Everybody built software and did numerous other things for the business, including fundraising, cold-calling merchant banks and payment providers and talking to users.

 The apartment.
 Standing desks made of IKEA parts, cables everywhere.